cbdq-io/datasets/uk/gov/metoffice/historic_station_data/README.md

-# Met Offoce Historical Station Data
+# Met Office Historical Station Data

 A dataset wrangled from the UK Met Office and available at
 <https://www.metoffice.gov.uk/research/climate/maps-and-data/historic-station-data>.